ynte/bulmalite/README.md

 ```

-Default component names are prefixed with 'bl-';
+Default component names are prefixed with 'bl-'

 You can also include individual components from the dist directory
 ```javascript